 Where real estate interests are held through a partnership, trust or corporation, similar rules apply.

-Some states such as South Carolina have withholding requirements on the transfer of US real propery held by non-U.S. persons.
+Some states such as South Carolina have withholding requirements on the transfer of US real property held by non-U.S. persons.

 Other concerns for Canadians

-Transfers by way of gift of a real property interest for no consideration will require a gift tax return IRS Form 709 filed by the donor if the value of the value of their annual gifts (subject to U.S. gift tax) exceeds their annual exemption of $14K or in the case of a transferee non-U.S. spouse, $148K ($147K-2015).
+Transfers by way of gift of a real property interest for no consideration will require a gift tax return IRS Form 709 filed by the donor if the value of the value of their annual gifts (subject to U.S. gift tax) exceeds their annual exemption of $15K or in the case of a transferee non-U.S. spouse, $152K ($155K-2019).
 No notice (ie, IRS Form 8288) nor any withholding is required.

 However if there is part consideration such as cash paid and indebtedness assumed, then this aggregate amount represents proceeds of disposition and consequently, withholding and notice is required.
 The capital gain would be the proceeds less adjusted basis.
 A withholding certificate may be beneficial to reduce or eliminate any withholding.

-However the income is still reported with the filing a tax return if the election is made with the return to treat the income as ECI.
-Technically the potential exposure is to the tenant in that a W8-ECI The Canadian tax implications need to be considered here to determine credit for the U.S. tax payable per the U.S. tax return.
-For Canadian tax purposes, if the transaction is taxable in Canada, credit would be available to the the extent of the effective Canadian tax on the sale.
-Any excess U.S. payable that is not creditable to to our limitation, is not deductible against net income because the capital gain from the sale is not regarded as icnome from business or property for Canadian income tax purposes.
+The Canadian tax implications need to be considered here to determine credit for the U.S. tax payable per the U.S. tax return.
+Credit would be available to extent of the effective Canadian tax on the sale.
+Any excess U.S. payable that is not creditable due to our limitation, is not deductible against net income because the capital gain from the sale is not regarded as income from business or property for Canadian income tax purposes.
 If the transferor had other U.S. source income, then there could be credit utilized from the sale.

 U.S. forms are available on the IRS website (at http://www.irs.ustreas.gov/pub).